TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. Set up an HTML skeleton inside of `dist/index.html` with single `<div id="content">`.

-1. Inside of `src/index.js` write a simple console.log or alert statement and then run `npx webpack`.
+1. Inside of `src/index.js` write a console.log or alert statement and then run `npx webpack`.
 Load up `dist/index.html` in a browser to make sure everything is working correctly.

     - Quick tip #2: if you run `npx webpack --watch` you will not have to rerun webpack every time you make a change.